Learn more about our impactful collaborations and partnerships.

 SBTN aims to transform economic systems and protect the global commons – our air, water, land, biodiversity, and oceans – by setting science-based targets for the whole Earth system by 2025.
 In 2022, we joined the Corporate Engagement Program of the SBTN to support the network in developing science-based targets for nature through methods, tools, and guidance to help companies transform their businesses.
 We commit to setting company targets on Nature by end of 2022.

 We are a signatory to this UN Global Compact initiative, which focuses on developing the role of business in addressing climate change.
 Through Caring for Climate, the UN Global Compact, together with UNEP and the secretariat of the UNFCCC, helps shape the engagement of businesses with climate change.
-Mobilizing a critical mass of business leaders to implement climate change solutions and help shape public policy, Caring for Climate is the world’s largest initiative for business leadership on climate change with over 400 companies from 60 countries.
+Mobilising a critical mass of business leaders to implement climate change solutions and help shape public policy, Caring for Climate is the world’s largest initiative for business leadership on climate change with over 400 companies from 60 countries.

 In 2022 Tetra Pak joined AIM-Progress, a forum of leading Fast Moving Consumer Goods (FMCG) manufacturers and common suppliers, assembled to enable and promote responsible sourcing practices and sustainable supply chains.
 The goal of AIM-Progress is to positively impact people's lives and ensure respect for human rights.